-That’s not to say your actions aren’t a factor.
-Things you’ve done may have spurred on your breakup.
-But the important thing is recognising the gap between what you do and who you are.
-The gap between guilt and shame.
+The important thing is recognising the gap between what you do and who you are; the gap between guilt and shame.

 Shame is different.
 Shame is not a horror of what you did, it’s a horror of who you are.
 You didn’t just raise your voice; you’re hysterical.
 You didn’t just tell a lie, you’re a liar.
 You didn’t just cheat, you’re a cheater.

 If you let rejection shame you, you risk doing one of two things: You risk lashing out in anger to claw back your self-esteem, or believing that you deserve shame.